 as concise as possible while providing sufficient experimental detail to interpret and evaluate the evidence (N values, statistics, etc).

-a single Predictive, Predisposing, Diagnostic or Prognostic assertion, not a combination.
+a single Predictive, Diagnostic, Prognostic, Predisposing, Oncogenic or Functional assertion, not a combination.

 aimed at a general audience, avoiding field-specific acronyms and colloquialisms.